-4.1 When playing a salmon in the Clutha River downstream of Roxburgh Dam, a gaff may be used to secure or land that salmon if it is greater than 450mm.
-Refer to 2.3 of this part of the Notice.
+- 4.1 When playing a salmon in the Clutha River downstream of Roxburgh Dam, a gaff may be used to secure or land that salmon if it is greater than 450mm.
+Refer to 2.3 of this part of the Notice. - 4.2 The use of authorised lures with multiple hooks in a backcountry fishery is prohibited (refer to clause 11 of this part of the notice).